abacolla/nonB-DNA/README.md

 chr number, hg38 coordinate, length of stem, length of loop, distance from center loop to center of fasta sequence, sequence of both stems (for h, ir)
 Use nonB_getRes.sh to extract the number of tracts - Usage: nonB_getRes.sh file_suffix(dr | ir | q1k | z1k | triplex).

+* g4_cxx

+This directory contains C++ scripts to search for G4-forming repteats in genomes.
+Have a fasta file for each chromosome sequence (i.e. chr1.fa, chr2.fa) and fill-in file vga_chrom_names.hpp with the chr list.

 ## References

 Chiacchia [Doubling Down](https://www.psc.edu/doubling-down/), Pittsburgh Supercomputing Center Science Highlights, 2020.